Should We Start Saving for College When a Child is Born?

 Why you should not

 There are some good reasons why you should not put money away for college when a child is born.
 Do not misunderstand this.
 I am not saying that saving for college is bad!
 It’s a question of is this the best use of funds at that moment in time.
 Do you have credit card debt or outstanding student loans?
 Have you saved anything for retirement?
 Do you need to save for a move to a home that will accommodate your growing family?
 Do you still need to pay for the child that just joined your family and associated medical bills?
-Again, don’t be let your instincts to set your new family member up for future success.
+Again, don’t be let your instincts to set your new family member up for future success feel like a bad thing.
 This is commendable but keep it in context with other needs.

 OK, but when?